minkeymouse/nowcasting-kr/STATUS.md

 ## Honest Assessment of This Iteration

 **What Was Actually Done:**
-- ✅ **Documentation updates** - Updated STATUS.md, ISSUES.md, CONTEXT.md to track project state
+- ✅ **Documentation updates only** - Updated STATUS.md, ISSUES.md, and CONTEXT.md to track project state
-  - Corrected training status (models ARE trained - 12 model.pkl files exist, trained Dec 9 02:35-02:47)
-  - Updated experiment status to reflect actual state (forecasting results exist, backtests failed)
+  - Updated experiment status documentation to reflect actual state
   - Enhanced DDFM metrics documentation in ISSUES.md
+  - No code changes, no experiments run, no tables/plots regenerated this iteration
 - ⚠️ **No code changes** - No Python code files modified this iteration (only documentation updated)
 - ⚠️ **No new experiments** - No new training, forecasting, or backtesting executed this iteration (Agent cannot execute scripts per user rules)
 - ⚠️ **PDF not compiled** - Report ready but compilation requires manual execution (Agent cannot execute scripts)